-Forgetful translations and loss of symbolic information.
+Forgetful Translations and Loss of Symbolic Information.
 Both the standard compilation and the translations for language extensions are typically focused on implementing some precise semantics during execution.
-That is, the correctness of the translation guarantees that for all programs $P_e \in \mathcal{L}e$, the expected semantics $[exec]e$ for that language can be described in terms of a program $P \in \mathcal{L}$ and its corresponding execution mechanism [exec].
+That is, the correctness of the translation guarantees that for all programs $P_e \in \mathcal{L}e$, the expected semantics $[exec]e$ for that language can be described in terms of a program $P \in \mathcal{L}$ and its corresponding execution mechanism $[exec]e$.
 That is, for all $P_e \in \mathcal{L}e$ there exists a $P = [expand]e(P_e)$ so that $[exec]e(P_e) = [exec](P)$.

 Most of the time, symbolic information at the source level is lost, since it is not necessary at run time.
-In particular, such information removal and loss of structure is necessary to perform important program optimizations (e.g., assigning some variables to registers without needing to keep the symbolic name, its relation to other variables in the same scope, etc.).
-When programs are not executed, but manipulated at a symbolic level, the translation-based approach is no longer valid on its own.
+In particular, such information removal and loss of structure is necessary to perform important program optimizations (e.g.,assigning some variables to registers without needing to keep the symbolic name, its relation to other variables in the same scope, etc.).
+When programs are not necessarily executed, but manipulated at a symbolic level, the translation-based approach is no longer valid on its own.
 For example, assume a simple debugger that interprets the source and allows the user to inspect variable values at each program point interactively.
-In this case the translation, as a program transformation, must
+In this case the translation, as a program transformation, must preserve not only the input/output behaviour but also some other observable features (such as line numbers or variable names).

-Fig. 1.
+Fig. 2.
 The translation process and application of the standard debugger.